Brad Hudson

-Brad Hudson is an American politician serving as a member of the Missouri House of Representatives from the 138th district.
-Elected in November 2018, he assumed office in January 2019.
+Brad Hudson is an American politician serving as a member of the Missouri Senate for the 33rd district, representing much of southern Missouri.
+Brad previously served as a member of the Missouri House of Representatives from the 138th district from 2019 to 2025.

 Early life and education

 Hudson was raised on a farm near Cape Fair, Missouri.
 He earned a Bachelor of Arts degree in biblical studies from the Midwest College of Theology in 2011.

 Career

-Hudson worked as a chief compliance officer and assessor for the government Stone County, Missouri.
-He was elected to the Missouri House of Representatives in November 2018 and assumed office in January 2019.
-Hudson also serves as chair of the House Subcommittee on Appropriations – General Administration.
+Hudson worked as a chief compliance officer for the Stone County Department of Planning and Zoning.
+He was later elected to serve as Stone County Assessor in 2008 and served until his election to the Missouri House of Representatives.
+Hudson was elected to represent the 138th District of the Missouri House of Representatives in November 2018 and assumed office in January 2019.
+Hudson serves as the Chair of the Economic Development Committee and vice-chair of the Rules-Legislative Oversight Committee and the Special Committee on Public Policy.
 In May 2021, Hudson was appointed to serve as a member of the Missouri Tourism Commission.